hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tools/line_mask.rst

 This tool creates a :doc:`Mask </sculpt_paint/sculpting/editing/mask>`
 across one side of a drawn line.
-The affected areas is visualized by the shaded side of the line.
+The affected area is visualized by the shaded side of the line.

 Usage
 =====